Teaching Magnetism with Bivectors: Magnetic forces and the matrix product

-The second line gives the force's magnitude for general directions of motion, where $\theta$ is the angle between the velocity and the bivector plane.
-Because our velocity is in the plane of the bivector ($\theta=0$), the magnitude is $|\vec{F}_m| = |q| \, |\bivec{b}| \, |\vec{v}| = \qty{6}{\nano\newton}$.
+Returning to our example, the velocity is in the plane of the bivector ($\theta=0$), making the magnitude $|\vec{F}_m| = |q| \, |\bivec{b}| \, |\vec{v}| = \qty{6}{\nano\newton}$.
 To find force's direction, start from the velocity vector and rotate \qty{90}{\degree} \emph{opposite} the orientation of the bivector field.
-In our case, this results in a force to the right (in the $+x$ direction), and the particle eventually follows a clockwise circular path (which is likewise opposite the field's orientation).
+In our case, the force acts in the $+x$ direction, and the particle eventually follows a clockwise circular path (which is likewise opposite the field's orientation).

-The antisymmetry of $\bivec{b}$ means that we could equally well have written Eq.~\eqref{eq:magForce} as $\vec{F}_m = -q\, \vec{v} \cdot \bivec{b}$.
-Although this equation is less elegant, it is more explicit geometrically: in this other order, the product $\vec{v} \cdot \bivec{b}$ rotates the vector in the \emph{same} direction as the bivector's orientation, and then the minus sign provides an explicit reminder to reverse it.

-For those familiar with matrix math, the dot product in Eq.~\eqref{eq:magForce} can be interpreted as a matrix product with $\vec{v}$ as a column vector:

-(If antisymmetry is used to write the product in the other order, we must instead interpret $\vec{v}$ and $\vec{F}_m$ as row matrices.)
-One benefit of bivector language is already evident: to describe motion in a plane we can work entirely in two dimensions!
-The only nonzero component of the magnetic field is $b_{xy}$, unlike the traditional formulation of this scenario where $B_z \ne 0$.